KS3 & KS4 English

 English is accepted as a fundamentally important area of study.
 As a department, we encourage our pupils to recognise the crucial impact of communication, written or spoken, through focused, innovative and inspiring teaching.

-Pupils will study two GCSEs: English Language and English Literature.
+Pupils will go on to study two GCSEs: English Language and English Literature.
 They will study these in English lessons together and not as separate subjects, as the skills required for the two GCSEs are often overlapped.
 The pupils are studying the AQA course which will test them upon a range of skills.
-Pupils start the year with a modern text, moving on to their 19th century text and finishing Year 10 with the poetry anthology and unseen poetry.
-Moving into Year 11, pupils look at a Shakespeare play and finally a revision module designed to prepare them for their end of Year 11 examinations.
+During this course pupils will study a Shakespeare play, a modern text, a 19th century text and an anthology of poems.
 Whilst studying all these modules, pupils will be studying English Language skills focussing on developing their writing for a specific audience (both fiction and non-fiction) as well as analysing a writer’s viewpoint and perspective via non-fiction and literary non-fiction.
+Students are also assessed on their speaking and listening skills on the course.

 |Head of English||Mr A Lewis|